utopia-foss/utopia/doc/getting_started/tutorial.rst

   $ utopia run ForestFire ~/utopia_cfgs/ForestFire/test/run.yml --sweep --plots-cfg ~/utopia_cfgs/ForestFire/test/plots.yml

 Now, go check the resulting plot.
-How does it look like?
+What does it look like?

-To learn more about parameter sweeps, look at the :doc:`multidimensional data generation and plotting in Utopia  <../guides/parameter-sweeps>` guide.
+To learn more about parameter sweeps, have a look at :ref:`run_parameter_sweeps`.

 .. note::